Katy's garden of herbs, peppers and greens is constantly expanding as she learns new techniques and tries growing new

 Propagate Basil From Cuttings

 You can also take basil cuttings and create new plants.
 Gardeners call this "propagation."
 It gets you a mature plant much faster than starting from seed, because you skip the first six to eight weeks of the plant's life.

 For best propagation results, select basil stalks that are sturdy and long for cuttings.
 Make sure you take a cutting from a plant that hasn't flowered yet.

 Put your cuttings in vases or jars of water until roots form.
 Change out the water every one or two days until plants are ready.
 This should take one to two weeks.

 Now these cuttings can go directly into pots with soil.
 They're usually still pretty fragile at this stage, so make sure they have great sun, consistent temperature and a solid watering schedule.

 Potting Basil Plants

 Basil plants take naturally to pots, so there's not much to worry about.
 Pick a pot that will give the roots enough room.
 Basil does well in medium-sized pots.
-You can get some basil to do well in small pots but you really need to keep up on watering.
+You can get some basil to do well in small pots but you really need to keep up on watering them.

 A large pot will be easier to maintain because more soil means more moisture.
 So missing a week of watering won't kill the herb.